rjdevaney/Master-microservices-with-java-spring-docker-kubernetes/section5/README.md

 }
 ```
 - We can start and verify accounts microservice response by running another command **"java -jar target/accounts-0.0.1-SNAPSHOT.jar"** from the command line tool.
 Post validating the response stop the accounts microservice.
 - Now lets create the **Dockerfile** inside **accounts** microservice root folder with the following content.
-This **Dockerfile** will be used to generate a docker image by using the basic and approach that we discussed in the course.
+This **Dockerfile** will be used to generate a docker image by using the basic and lengthy approach that we discussed in the course.
 ```yaml
 #Start with a base image containing Java runtime
 FROM openjdk:11-slim as build